 Aspen: Heartwood tends to be a light brown while the sapwood is a pale yellow to nearly white.
 There is not much color difference between sapwood and heartwood.

 Birch and aspen wood have straight grains with a uniform medium texture.

 Do Birch and Aspen cause allergies?

-The common problem of the skin and respiratory irritation is often seen when working with birch wood.
-But it can be a more serious problem for sensitive skin or asthmatic patients.
+The common problem of skin and respiratory irritation is often seen when working with birch wood.
+However, it can be a more serious problem for sensitive skin or asthmatic patients.

-While working with aspen any such problem has been seen.
+While working with Aspen, no such problem has been seen.